If you're looking for a hotel for your Death Valley National Park visit, you need to know a few things first.

 Stovepipe Wells is on the north end of Death Valley, near the Mesquite Sand Dunes.
-It's the place I like to stay best, for both its simplicity and affordable price.
+It's both simple and affordable.

 The motel at Stovepipe Wells has a restaurant, swimming pool, and (extremely limited) Internet access.
 There's also a small store and gas station across the street.
 They also have camping, including an RV park.
 It's about a half hour's drive from the Oasis at Death Valley Resort.